Drug Court

 Hours M-F 8:00AM - 12:00PM, 1:00PM - 4:30PM

-Located on the second floor of the courthouse.
+Located on the first floor of the courthouse, near the County Courtroom.
 Sign in on computer to be seen.

 The Bay County Work Program was established in 1988 as a means to ease the overcrowding in the county jail.
 Individuals who might otherwise be incarcerated were instead sentenced to perform work hours for the benefit of the County.
 Over the years the program has been expanded to include individuals who are financially unable to pay court costs and/or fines, including civil fines.